JaymzGit/RescuEAT/README.md

 Select a food item to view its details and contact the donor.

-Contributing
+# Contributing
 We welcome contributions to RescueEat!
 To contribute, please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.

-Make your changes and commit them.
+3. Make your changes and commit them.

-Push your changes to your forked repository.
+4. Push your changes to your forked repository.

-Submit a pull request to merge your changes into the main branch.
+5. Submit a pull request to merge your changes into the main branch.

-Credits
+# Credits
 RescueEat was developed by the following team members:

-John Doe
-Jane Smith
-Bob Johnson
-License
-RescueEat is licensed under the MIT License.
-See LICENSE for more information.
+Kalla Deveshwara Rao - Dev235
+James Khor Xuan Hao - JaymzGit
+Suthareesanan A/L Saravanan - ShananSaravanan
+Darwin A/L Radhakrishnan - Winz-10